 Lab assignments: Labs rely primarily on temporary, made in-class from living specimens slides and sometimes on permanent slides provided by the instructor.
 Lab assignments generally include: 1. making temporary slides, 2. observing nematode features under a microscope, 3. drawing/taking images, and 4. annotating drawings/images for morphological features.
 Students are required to make on average 3 temporary slides for each of the lab activities.
 To make temporary slides, students use dissecting scopes and living material to demonstrate their ability to pick and mount nematodes for compound microscope observations and drawings/images.
-Images need to be uploaded to the Nematode Anatomy and Morphology Teams channel.
-Digital microscope will be used to recover more detailed high-resolution images.
 Assignments are due a week later (Wednesday at 9:00 AM) prior to the following lab activity.
 Students are encouraged to use provided rubrics to ensure they receive maximum scores.

-Image Collection: Students must demonstrate high resolution images of at least 10 morphological features encountered throughout the class.
+Permanent slides (Slide Collection): Students must demonstrate with permanent slides at least 10 morphological features encountered throughout the class.
 These 10 different features cannot be limited to just e.g., cuticular markings or a single nematode species but rather reflect the breath of the studied material throughout the course (i.e., 10 different taxa illustrating 10 different morphological features).
-Images need to be annotated for the specific features.
 Specimens may come from any unmounted source, but there is a field trip scheduled to collect fresh materials.
 Grading rubrics are provided ahead of time.
-High resolution images can be accomplished in Room 2220 on a digital Keyance microscope, but students can make their own arrangements.
+All aspects of permanent slide making can be accomplished in Room 2220, but students can make their own arrangements.
+Instructions and materials to make permanent slides will be provided.